 You will want to keep your title somewhat concise, but when it comes to the description write as much as you can!

 Here is an example of a poor description:

-"Phantom 4 for sale, includes 2 batteries and a case"
+"Phantom 4 for sale, 2 batteries and charger"

 Here is an example of a strong description: